DCC-EX/CommandStation-EX/Release_Notes/Nodes/nodes_cookbook_nvs.md

 ## NVS Storage

-The system provides for NVS values numbered 0..255.
-Each of which defaults to 0/"" but may be configured as a nummber (-32760..+32760) or a string value. (the 32760 is deliberate, some values are reserved for internal flagging purposes.)
+The system provides for NVS values numbered 0..16000 Each of which defaults to 0/"" but may be configured as a nummber (-32760..+32760) or a string value.

 These values are maintained over power down.